sctech-tr/sctech-tr.github.io/README.md

-# welcome to my dumb wedsite!
+# welcome to my website!
 you will find things here.
 ## How to add your personal page